-1. Regional integration is an economic and political priority for African countries as demonstrated by the abundance of integration programmes being adopted and implemented at continental and regional levels.
-Regional economic communities are the cornerstone in the pursuit and realization of the aspiration of an economically integrated African continent.
+1. Regional integration is an economic and political priority for African countries, as demonstrated by the abundance of integration programmes being adopted and implemented at continental and regional levels.
+Regional Economic Communities (RECs) are the cornerstone in the pursuit and realization of the aspiration of an economically integrated African continent.
 Although these communities have similar objectives, they continue to manifest differences in their structures and performances, including in the pace and level of achievement of their treaty goals and objectives.
-While some have made significant progress in key areas of integration, others have continued to struggle to achieve the goals set out in their treaties and conventions, and in meeting the milestones set out in the historic Abuja Treaty of 1991 establishing the African Economic Community.
-The ECA report on best practices in regional integration in Africa provides a full account (E/ECA/CTRCI/8/4).
+While some have made significant progress in key areas of integration, others have continued to struggle to achieve the goals set out in their treaties and conventions, and in meeting the milestones set out in the historic 1991 Treaty establishing the African Economic Community (Abuja Treaty).
+The Economic Commission for Africa (ECA) report on best practices in regional integration in Africa provides a full account (E/ECA/CTRCI/8/4).

-2. The signing of the Agreement Establishing the African Continental Free Trade Area by 44 African countries on 21 March 2018 in Kigali, and the launch of its operational phase in July 2019, in Niamey, represented momentous steps in the recent integration history of Africa.1 The Agreement has the potential to accelerate progress towards the fulfilment of the aims of the Abuja Treaty, which includes establishing the grounds for mutual economic development among African member States through a gradual process of coordination, harmonization and progressive integration of the activities of current and future regional economic communities.
+2. The signing of the Agreement Establishing the African Continental Free Trade Area by 44 African countries on 21 March 2018 in Kigali, and the launch of its operational phase in July 2019, in Niamey, represented momentous steps in the recent history of the integration of Africa.
+The Agreement has the potential to accelerate progress towards the fulfilment of the aims of the Abuja Treaty, which includes establishing the grounds for mutual economic development among African member States through a gradual process of coordination, harmonization and progressive integration of the activities of current and future RECs.